 scheduler: Specifies how Determined schedules tasks to agents.

 fit: The scheduling policy to use when assigning tasks to agents in the cluster.
+Defaults to

 best: The best-fit policy ensures that tasks will be preferentially “packed” together on the smallest number of agents.

 worst: The worst-fit policy ensures that tasks will be placed on under-utilized agents.